gatsbyjs/gatsby/docs/docs/recipes.md

 - Including setting up accounts at other sites, like Netlify
 - See [docs templates](/docs/docs-templates/) for formatting tips

-### Step-by-step directions
+### Directions
+Step-by-step directions.
 Each step should be repeatable and to-the-point.
 Anything not critical to the task should be omitted.

 #### Live example (optional)
 A live example may not be possible depending on the nature of the recipe, in which case it is fine to omit.